G-Core/product-documentation/documentation/cloud/getting-started/view-statistics-on-expenses.md

 <alert-element type="info" title="Info">

 This report doesn't contain information about prepaid resources.
-If you have any resource reservations, check the Reservation Cost Report for accurate cost data.
+If you have any resource reservations, check the <a href="https://gcore.com/docs/cloud/getting-started/view-statistics-on-expenses#reservation-cost-report" target="_blank">Reservation Cost Report</a> for accurate cost data.

 </alert-element>